-File:

-- Open New File: Creation of a new file to edit.
-The file is created in a specific directory created for the new project. - Upload a File: Open an existing file to preview or continue editing. - Edit Mode: Edit the open file in the text editor panel. - Preview Mode: View what the current file looks like on several tabbable browsers.
+- File: - Create New File: Creation of a new file to edit.
+The file is created in a specific directory created for the new project. - Edit Existing File: Open an existing file to preview or continue editing. - Edit Mode: Edit the open file in the text editor panel. - Preview Mode: View what the current file looks like on several tabbable browsers.
 File requires a successful build in order to view previews. - Save: Save the file to its current location.